TheDeanLab/navigate/docs/source/user_guide/gui_walkthrough.rst

 * :guilabel:`Save Data` tells the software to save acquired data to disk when checked.
   If this is selected, a
-  :ref:`saving popup window <user_guide/gui_walkthrough:saving dialog>` will appear when :guilabel:`Acquire` is pressed, unless you are in "Continuous Scan" mode, which is designed for live previews only.
+  :ref:`saving popup window <user_guide/gui_walkthrough:file saving dialog>` will appear when :guilabel:`Acquire` is pressed, unless you are in "Continuous Scan" mode, which is designed for live previews only.
 * :guilabel:`Timepoints` indicates how many time points this acquisition should acquire.
 * :guilabel:`Stack Acq Time` provides an estimate of how long a single z-stack will